-Reasonable Suspicion: Lessons Learned Findings from Civil Rights Litigation
+Reasonable Suspicion: Lessons Learned Recommendations from Civil Rights Litigation

 Establish reasonable suspicion to justify an investigatory stop or detention